 You think you’re hot in this summer heat?
 You should be a dog or a cat.

-Your pet’s body isn’t nearly as efficient at cooling as your body is, making pets particularly vulnerable to heat stroke.
-Any dog or cat can be vulnerable, and some breeds – like Bulldogs, Pugs or Pekingese – can be especially susceptible.
+Your pet’s body isn’t nearly so efficient at cooling as a human body is, and this makes pets particularly susceptible to heat stroke.
+Any dog or cat can be vulnerable, and some breeds – like Bulldogs, Pugs or Pekingese – are especially so.

 They Don’t Sweat It.
 Dogs and cats sweat very little.
 Dogs sweat a bit from their paws, and cats sweat a smidgen from their paws and tongues.
 You might notice that cats groom themselves more frequently on hot summer days while dogs pant to cool themselves.